Samir Carruthers

-Samir Badre Carruthers (born 4 April 1993) is a professional footballer who plays as a midfielder for National League South side Dartford.
+Samir Badre Carruthers (born 4 April 1993) is a semi-professional footballer who plays as a midfielder for Dartford.
 He has represented the Republic of Ireland at U19 and U21 level.

-With over 160 football league appearances, his former clubs include Aston Villa, Sheffield United, Milton Keynes Dons, Oxford United and Cambridge United.
+With over 160 Football League appearances, his former clubs include Aston Villa, Sheffield United, Milton Keynes Dons, Oxford United, Cambridge United, Hemel Hempstead Town, Chelmsford City and Dartford.

 Club career

 Early career

 Born in Islington, London, Carruthers was playing football local to his hometown of Hatfield, Hertfordshire when he was signed by Cambridge United's under-10 side.
 He trained frequently with Manchester United, but when Cambridge United abandoned their youth team set-up he signed for Arsenal, the team he supported as a child.
 He went on to represent Arsenal at under-18 level and captained the club's under-16 side.
 However, in 2009 Carruthers rejected offers from Fulham and Arsenal in favour of a move to Aston Villa.

 Aston Villa

 Carruthers signed for Aston Villa in June 2009, aged 16.
 He made his name playing for the club's reserve and academy sides as an attacking midfielder and winger.
 Following a number of injuries to Alex McLeish's first team squad in the latter stages of the 2011–12 season, the young midfielder was brought in to train with the first team on a number of occasions.

 Carruthers made his first-team debut in Villa's 1–1 Premier League draw at Liverpool on 7 April 2012, replacing Barry Bannan for the final four minutes.
 He made two further substitute appearances that month.

 On 1 April 2013, Carruthers captained Aston Villa's youth squad to the final of the NextGen Series where they beat Chelsea 2–0, at the Stadio Giuseppe Sinigaglia, in Como, Italy.